Bira/octopus-carnival/_drafts/dfrpg-adventurers-basics.md

 ## Language, Please!

 Language gets a bit of boxed text here.
-While language is an acquired skill in real life, it's treated as an advantage here.
+While language is an acquired skill in real life, it's treated as a "binary" advantage here.
+You either know a language or you don't.

 As is usual in the dungeon fantasy genre, most sapient beings can speak and write a language called by the very original name of Common.
 All PCs get this